briceln/DataScience/README.md

 | Convert Data | Data after the conversion made by the LUMC |
 | Cleaned Data | Data after the split of files that contains multiple times an exercise |

+At the beginning of the project, we had access to the dataset of the previous group.

 ## Multiple exercises detection script